‘Wild&Awake’ Creative Adventures for Adults in Malta

 Being Creative is a certain way of thinking and acting.
 When you are creative you see a wide range of solutions to an issue.
 You play with the solutions until you track the one that fits the problem the best.
 Education system tends to wipe out most of our creative trends.
 Creative thinking is adventurous and wild.
 Creative can also be remedial and enlightening.

 During these playful exercises your creative ‘side’ will open and strive.
 These short (3-hour) workshops invite you to experiment with various tools that enhance creative thinking and creative expression.
 The exercises are built in a way that you can walk away with an ‘AHA’ moments.
 You can let some steam go.
 You can learn to relax with art.
 NO matter which workshop you chose, you will learn tools with which you can tame, manage and strive on Life’s challenges more creatively.

-If you have questions about the workshops pls enquire at email@example.com
+If you have questions about the workshops pls inquire at email@example.com

-Attire: comfortable and one that can get dirty
+Attire: comfortable and one that can get spoiled

 Price: 40.00 EUR/ 3-hour session/ 70.00 EUR for couples